LarsEckart/automated-testing-samples/README.md

 # Writing good tests

-What are the 3 pillars of good init tests we discussed?
+What are the 3 pillars of good unit tests we discussed?

 Makes changes to the test in this project so that it is easier to understand what behaviour we're testing.